OMNIALowCode/omnia2-move-tenant/README.md

 ### ResourceGroupName (string)

 The name of the Azure resource group (analogous to other -ResourceGroupName in Azure Powershell).

+### SubscriptionID (string)

+The ID of the Azure subscription (analogous to other -SubscriptionID in Azure Powershell).
+Alternative to the SubscriptionName.

 ## Export example